The Pontryagin Class for Pre-Courant Algebroids: Introduction

 Courant algebroid was introduced in \cite{lwx} to study the double of Lie bialgebroids.
 Equivalent definition was given in \cite{Roytenbergthesis}.
-Courant algebroids have been widely studied because of their applications in both mathematics and physics \cite{GualtieriGeneralizedComplex}.
-Roytenberg proved that every Courant algebroid give rise to an $L_\infty$-algebra \cite{roytenbergshl}.
-The $L_\infty$-algebra associated to the standard Courant algebroid $TM \oplus T^*M$ is a semidirect product of a Lie algebra with a representation up to homotopy \cite{SZsemidirectproduct}.
+Courant algebroids have been widely studied because of their applications in both mathematics and physics \cite{CA,GualtieriGeneralizedComplex,Yvettehistory}.
+Roytenberg and Weinstein proved that every Courant algebroid gives rise to a Lie 2-algebra \cite{roytenbergshl}.
 Recently, two kinds of generalizations of Courant algebroids are studied.
-One generalization is letting the pseudo metric taking values in a section space of a vector bundle instead of $C^\infty(M)$, see \cite{CLSecourant,Libland} for more details along this direction.
+One generalization is letting the pseudo metric taking values in a section space of a vector bundle instead of $C^\infty(M)$, see \cite{CLSecourant,GS,Jot,Libland} for more details along this direction.
 The other generalization is relaxing the restriction of Jacobi identity, which includes twisted Courant algebroids by closed 4-forms, $H$-twisted Courant algebroids as well as pre-Courant algebroids.
-Hansen and Strobl introduced the notion of twisted Courant algebroids by closed $4$-forms in \cite{4form}, which arise from the study of three dimensional sigma models with Wess-Zumino term.
-In \cite{Leibniz2}, the authors proved that associated to any twisted Courant algebroids, there is a Leibniz 2-algebras.
+Just to list a few of the work in this direction, Hansen and Strobl introduced the notion of twisted Courant algebroids by closed $4$-forms in \cite{4form}, which arises from the study of three dimensional sigma models with Wess-Zumino term.
+In \cite{Leibniz2}, the authors proved that associated to any twisted Courant algebroid by a closed $4$-form, there is a Leibniz 2-algebra.
 In general, if one studies generalized geometry, this $4$-form will arise naturally as background \cite{Hull}.
+The construction of twisted Courant algebroids from coisotropic Cartan geometry is given in \cite{xiaomeng}.
 In \cite{Grutzmann, GrutzmannC}, Gr{\"u}tzmann introduced $H$-twisted Lie (Courant) algebroids, in which the Jacobiator is controlled by an $H\in\Hom(\wedge^3E,\Ker(\rho))$, which satisfies some ``closed'' condition itself.
-The notion of pre-Courant algebroids was introduced in \cite{Vai05}.
-The relation with parabolic geometry was studied in \cite{parabolic}.
+The notions of pre-Courant algebroids and Courant vector bundles were introduced by Vaisman in \cite{Vai05}, and its relation to parabolic geometry was studied in \cite{parabolic}.